Mary MacKillop and her connection to Kincumber

-The story of the Kincumber site begins with the original owners of the land, the coast Guringai people of the Darkinjung Nation who for many thousands of years utilized the rich resources of the “King Coimba Creek” later Cockle Creek, today known as South Kincumber.
+The story of the Kincumber site begins with the original owners of the land, the coast Darkinjung people of the Darkinjung Nation who for many thousands of years utilized the rich resources of the “King Coimba Creek” later Cockle Creek, today known as South Kincumber.

 The Spirit of Mary MacKillop also has special significance to the site and to the whole peninsula.

 The Sisters of Saint Joseph have maintained an important link to Kincumber since “Mother” Mary and the Sisters first established this site as a home for boys in 1887.
-The area has more recently been designated by Gosford Council as Mary MacKillop Peninsula.
+The area has been designated by Gosford Council as Mary MacKillop Peninsula in 1996.
 Mary MacKillop established an institution for the poor and destitute at the Rocks in Sydney.
 This institution was known as St Josephs Providence.

 The Establishment of Kincumber

 In 1887 the presbytery and grounds at Kincumber were placed by Cardinal Moran at the disposal of the Institute of the Sisters of Saint Joseph.
 Dean Sheridan made the necessary arrangements for 3 Sisters and 22 boys to take up residence at Kincumber from the Providence in Cumberland Street.
-In 1889 an adjoining block of 30 acres was puchased for 300 (pounds), on the financial advice of Dean Sheridan.
-Later Dean Sheridan assisted the Sisters to aquire a further 100 acres, land that was known as “Killarney” and “Tara”.
+In 1889 an adjoining block of 30 acres was purchased for 300 (pounds), on the financial advice of Dean Sheridan.
+Later Dean Sheridan assisted the Sisters to acquire a further 100 acres, land that was known as “Killarney” and “Tara”.
 Gradually more land came under cultivation.

 In the 1880s this area was still quite isolated and most goods were transported by water.
 The boys had to learn the skills of living and working for a country life.
 The work of farming, dairying, gardening, baking and carpentry was some of the early work they were trained in.
 With unemployment high in the cities by the 1890s the intention was also that they would grow up skilled and be able to find work in the country.